Spring Garden Revival

 Post-Installation Stormwater Management & MS4 Compliance in Rockport

-Disturbed areas over 1,000 sq ft must comply with MS4 stormwater regulations.
-Erosion and sediment controls—such as silt fences, straw wattles, and inlet protection—are required during construction, especially on clay/glacial till.
+Lawn installation projects disturbing more than 1,000 sq ft must comply with MS4 stormwater regulations under the Clean Water Act and MassDEP Stormwater Management Standards.
+Erosion and sediment controls, such as silt fences and inlet protection, are required during construction.
 Equipment should be staged at least 100 feet from storm drains and water bodies.
-Long-term, established lawns improve infiltration and reduce runoff, supporting groundwater recharge.
-Regular inspections and documentation are necessary, coordinated with municipal environmental officers and U.S. Environmental Protection Agency Region 1.
-For standards, see MassDEP Stormwater Management Standards.
+Daily cleanup of debris and immediate stabilization of exposed areas are essential, especially on clay/glacial till.
+Long-term, established lawns improve infiltration and reduce runoff, supporting municipal green infrastructure and climate resilience.
+Regular inspection and documentation are required, with coordination from municipal stormwater coordinators and U.S. Environmental Protection Agency Region 1.

 Soil Amendment Standards, Base Preparation & Professional Installation Techniques